Densely Guided Knowledge Distillation using Multiple Teacher Assistants: Introduction

-In this paper, we propose a novel densely guided knowledge distillation (DGKD) using multiple TAs for efficient learning of the student model despite the large size gap between the teacher and the student models.
-As shown in Figure~\ref{fig:01}, unlike \cite{TAKD2020}, when learning a TA whose model size gradually decreases for the target student, the knowledge is not distilled only from the direct higher level TA but is guided from all previously learned higher level TAs including the teacher.
-Thus, a trainee had distilled knowledge by considering the relationship between the multiple trainers (teacher and TAs) with different characteristics and the error avalanche problem could be alleviated successfully.
-In the end, the closer we are to student learning, the more educators, e.g., TAs and teacher, we have, and the final student model has more opportunity to achieve better results.
+In this paper, we propose a novel densely guided knowledge distillation (DGKD) using multiple TAs for efficient learning of the student model despite the large size gap between a teacher and a student model.
+As shown in Figure~\ref{fig:01} (d), unlike TAKD, when learning a TA whose model size gradually decreases for the target student, the knowledge is not distilled only from the higher-level TA but guided from all previously learned higher-level TAs including the teacher.
+Thus, a trainee had distilled knowledge by considering the relationship between the multiple trainers (e.g., teacher and TAs) with complementary characteristics.
+The error avalanche problem could be alleviated successfully.
+It is largely because the distilled knowledge previously used for the teaching of models disappears in TAKD, but the proposed method densely guides the whole distilled knowledge to the target network.
+In the end, the closer we are to student learning, the more educators we have, e.g., TAs and the teacher.
+Therefore, the final student model can get more opportunities to achieve better results.

-To further improve student performance, we employ stochastic learning of a student model with the DGKD, where during the student training we randomly remove a fraction of distilled knowledge from trainers independently for mini-batch, directly inspired by \cite{dropout}.
-Eventually, the student network is taught from trainers ensembled slightly different for each iteration; this acts as a kind of regularization to solve the problem of overfitting a simple student with complex teachers that can often occur because the student model is too small or shallow.
+For stochastic learning of a student model, we randomly remove a fraction of the guided knowledge from trainers during the student training, which is inspired from~\cite{dropout, GaoECCV2016}.
+Eventually, the student network is taught from trainers ensembled slightly different for each iteration; this acts as a kind of regularization to solve the problem of overfitting which can often occur when a simple student learns from a complex teacher groups.

-The major contributions of our study are summarized as follows: \begin{itemize} \item We propose a novel DGKD that densely guides each TA network with multiple higher level TAs as well as the teacher and helps to alleviate the error avalanche problem, whose probability of occurrence increases as the number of TAs increases. \item For efficient student learning, we use a stochastic learning algorithm similar to dropout to train the student network from the teacher and multiple TAs. \item We demonstrate the significant accuracy improvement gained by the proposed method over well-known KD methods through extensive experiments on various datasets and network architectures. \end{itemize}
+The major contributions of this paper are summarized as follows: \begin{itemize} \item We propose a DGKD that densely guides each TA network with the higher-level TAs as well as the teacher and it helps to alleviate the error avalanche problem whose probability of occurrence increases as the number of TAs increases. \item We revise a stochastic DGKD learning algorithm to train the student network from the teacher and multiple TAs efficiently. \item We demonstrate the significant accuracy improvement gained by the proposed method over well-known KD methods through extensive experiments on various datasets and network architectures. \end{itemize}